 A potential horn violation in a quiet zone would include the constant sounding of the specific routine horn pattern mentioned above, during a non-emergency situation.
-To report a potential train horn violation, please identify the railroad crossing, engine number, day and time and length of horn sound, if possible.
+To report a potential train horn violation, please identify the city railroad crossing, train type, engine number, day and time and length of horn sound, if possible.
 These reports can be emailed to your city representative.
 The complaint will be kept on file with the city and forwarded to the appropriate railroad and the FRA with a request to take action, if necessary.
 To find your city representative’s contact information, please use the map or table below.